darrylcousins/cousinsd.net/src/sources/md/boxes.md

 nationwide lockdown on the 25 March 2020.
-At the time [Streamside Organics](https://www.streamsideorganics.co.nz) (then operating as Spring Collective) was using [BuckyBox](https://www.buckybox.com/) to sell and market their vegatable boxes.
+At the time [Streamside Organics](https://www.streamsideorganics.co.nz) (then operating as Spring Collective) was using [BuckyBox](https://www.buckybox.com/) to sell and market their vegetable boxes.
 They had around 30-40 box customers, some on a [Community Supported Agriculture](https://www.nal.usda.gov/farms-and-agricultural-production-systems/community-supported-agriculture) type scheme, and others paying weekly.
 For that first lockdown the rapid uptick